HOME CONTACT SHOP

 Grave lantern protection beaker

-Most cemetery visitors, who often place a grave light on the grave, have experienced at least one of the scenes shown above.
-The grave light housing caught fire.
-The wax has spread in and around the grave lamp.
-Due to the extreme heat development, the glass panes may also have been damaged.
-Since cleaning the grave lamp in the cemetery proves to be extremely difficult or impossible, the stonemason is entrusted with this task.
-The grave lamp is sent to the manufacturer because in most cases such a damage requires replacement parts (e.g. mounting brackets, glass panes).
-The cost of repairing the damage is usually around EUR 75.00 or more.
-An additional annoyance with irreparable damage arises when the grave lamp is on a base or a grave slab.
-The liquid wax that has penetrated into the pores of the stone cannot be removed by cleaning.
-It takes up to five years for the wax to bleach and become virtually invisible.
+Most visitors to cemeteries, who regularly place grave lights on graves, have likely encountered one of the scenarios depicted above.
+The housing of the grave light has ignited, causing the wax to melt and spread in and around the lamp.
+This extreme heat may have also damaged the glass panes.
+Because cleaning the grave lamp within the cemetery is proven to be very difficult or impossible, it is often left to stonemasons to complete such a task in a satisfactory manner.
+The cemetery light is usually returned to the manufacturer as damaged grave lamps often require replacement parts like mounting brackets or glass panes.
+Repairing the damage typically costs around EUR 75.00 or more.
+Another issue with irreparable damage is when the grave lamp is situated on a base or slab.
+Liquid wax that seeps into the pores of the stone cannot be eliminated through cleaning and it takes up to five years for the wax to fade and become nearly invisible.

 Here is the solution recommended by grave lantern manufacturers: